-Your policy provides you and any named dependants with cover for medically necessary treatments and related costs, services and/or supplies as indicated in the Table of Benefits and as agreed in your treatment plan with us.
-We will only reimburse if charges are reasonable and customary and in accordance with standard and generally accepted medical procedures.
-If we consider a claim to be inappropriate, we have the right to decline or reduce the amount we pay.
+Costs will be covered if they are reasonable and customary, this means that they are usual within the country of treatment.
+We will only reimburse medical providers where their charges are reasonable and customary and in accordance with standard and generally accepted medical procedures.
+If we consider that a claim is inappropriate, we reserve the right to reduce or decline the amount we will pay.